🔥Noah Centineo reveals he 'smoked a lot of things' before To All The Boys I've Loved Before fame🔥

 Noah Centineo has been steadily climbing the Hollywood ranks since landing his first TV role on The Fosters at 17.
 Now 23, Centineo became a household name overnight – if you have Netflix, that is – for his lovable role as Peter Kavinsky in To All The Boys I’ve Loved Before.

 But “the Internet’s boyfriend,” as Harper’s Bazaar dubbed Centineo in their latest interview, had to overcome some struggles to get there.
-With the sequel for To All The Boys I’ve Loved Before set to be released on Netflix on February 12, Centineo served as the cover star for the magazine’s digital issue, sharing the “dark time” in his life before his Netflix success.
+Ahead of the release of the sequel for To All The Boys I’ve Loved Before, which was released on Netflix on February 12, Centineo served as the cover star for the magazine’s digital issue, sharing the “dark time” in his life before his Netflix success.

 After his parents divorced when he was 15, Centineo lived with his mother for several months.
 “I felt an obligation to step up and fill a role, fill a position that was vacant at that time, and in doing so, I bristled and I kind of shoved down a lot of emotion,” he recalled.